kozmo12345/PPT_Translate/README.md

 # PPT_Translate

-It's powerpoint document translate program japanese to english or korean by using papago that is naver system translate api.
+Powerpoint document translate program japanese to english or korean by using papago that is Naver translate api.

 If you want to use it
 you have to get a naver api id and password